nathan-jon3s/NurStash/src/pages/docs/health-assess.md

 •	Recent memory: in the last 6 months.
 Give them 3 words to remember
 •	Remote memory: further back.
 Have a family member to verify info

-2. General Survey
+## General Survey

--Check ALL bony prominences
+### Bony Prominences

+You will need to check all of the bony prominences to ensure that they are intact and show no skin breakdown.

 1. Occipital area
 2. Shoulders
 3. Elbows